A big thanks to Cricut for sponsoring this post by providing me with the machine to make this project! Affiliate links are included in this post.

 Okay.. to start:

-Take the stencil pieces that you cut out with the Cricut and iron them shiny side down onto your 12″ wide white linen/cotton fabric.
+Take the stencil pieces you cut out with the Cricut and iron them shiny side down onto your 12″ wide white linen/cotton fabric.
 Iron down one piece at a time and match up the pattern (trim off excess freezer paper) from stencil to stencil.
 You can fit 4 stencils on one strip of fabric.
 Iron the other two stencils onto your 2nd 12″ wide white linen fabric piece.

 Iron solid sheets of freezer paper to the entire back of the fabric.

-In a plastic cup, mix your 2 bottles of fabric medium, 1 ½ bottles of acrylic paint together.
+In a plastic cup, mix your 2 bottles of fabric medium, 1 1/2 bottles of acrylic paint together.
 Add enough dye to get the intensity of color that you want.
 The paint will be pretty runny.

 Pick up a bit of the paint with the foam roller and roll over your fabric.
 DO NOT over saturate the fabric.
 Use just enough paint to get an even coverage.

 Do this to both pieces of freezer paper applied fabric.
-Let dry – over night if possible.
+Let dry – overnight if possible.

 Now comes the fun part!
 When your paint is dry, begin to peel off the stencils.
 They should come off pretty easily.

-Then pull the freezer paper off of the back of the fabric.
+Then, pull the freezer paper off of the back of the fabric.

 Run the fabric under the tap until the water runs clear.
 You can also throw the fabric in the wash if you like (with out detergent) if you do that I’d use a color catcher just to be safe.
-Let the fabric air dry or throw it in the dryer on low heat.
+Let the fabric air dry, or throw it in the dryer on low heat.

-Pull it out and you’ve got gorgeous custom printed fabric!!
+Pull it out, and you’ve got gorgeous custom-printed fabric!!

 To make the scarf- trim your fabric and sew the two pieces of fabric together, matching the pattern.
 Press the seam open.
 Measure this piece.
 Mine was 68″ long.
 Cut and sew your cotton voile fabric to the same size as your printed fabric piece.

-Sew the two pieces of fabric together with right sides facing.
+Sew the two pieces of fabric together with the right sides facing.
 Turn right side out and press.

 Pin the ends of the fabric to each other (right sides facing again) and sew this seam as far as you can on your sewing machine.